julien-lange/asynchronous-subtyping/README.md

 ## Compiling and running the tool

-Here, we assume that you are in the `tool` sub-directory.
+Here, we assume that you have a terminal open and that you are in the `tool` sub-directory.

 ### Compile: